DE

 The Pear Tree of Ribbeck

 A poet made this place immortal long before the Chronicles chose it.
 Fontane’s ballad belongs to this soil like the tree itself.
-Here stands the ballad in the original German, and how Menelaus reads it.
+Here stands the poem in the original German, and how Menelaus reads it.

 Theodor Fontane, painting by Carl Breitbach (1883).
 Theodor Fontane 1819 – 1898